Elijah5399/healthcare-ai-chatbot/README.md

 - [x] Containerise application

+- [x] Deploy container onto an online server

 - [ ] Ensure our chatbot has more than 3 brain cells

 - [ ] Improve UI

-- [ ] Deploy container onto AWS EC2